jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 ### Implementation 2: Chunking the array

 One problem with Implementation 1 is that each array will read in a cache line worth of data (64B), but it will only use 1 value from that cache line (4B).
-Thus, we are wasting 60B out of 64B or 94% of the data we're reading from memory!
+Thus, we are wasting 60B out of 64B, or 94% of the data we're reading from memory!

 To improve this (think about what kind of locality this is... see [Question 1](#question-1) below), we can instead "chunk up" the array.
-We can split the array into a number of contiguous chunks equal to the number of threads and then assign each thread to one of those chunks.
+We can split the array into several contiguous chunks equal to the number of threads and then assign each thread to one of those chunks.
 This is shown visually below with the code as well.

 ![algorithm 2 visualization]({{ '/img/parallel-alg-2.png' | relative_url }})